Lagerstromia indica x fauriei 'Hopi'

 Hopi Crape Myrtle is really nice mid sized variety that was specifically hybridized using L. fauriei for increased cold hardiness.
 Developed by Dr Don Egolf at the US National Arboretum.
 Growth habit is fairly broad & rounded - occasionally becoming slightly wider than tall.
 Blooms start in mid July, and persist until early fall in most areas.
 Bloom color is a very nice soft rose pink to mauve color, and looks very nice against the green foliage of this Crape Myrtle variety.

-The increased cold hardiness makes this variety one of the better varieties to attempt to grow if you find yourself in a borderline climate situation ( anything below zone 7 ), and has been known to do very well through most all zone 6 locations.
+The increased cold hardiness makes this variety one of the better varieties to attempt to grow if you find yourself in a borderline climate situation ( anything below zone 7 ), and has been known to do very well through most all zone 6 locations due to the cross between L. fauriei.
 Mid level height & width allows for a variety of uses - can be kept at a smaller size if a lower growing flowering hedge / border is desired.
 Or simply allow to reach full height for a nice 8 ft tall flowering small tree.
 Looks extremely attractive when planted in groups, or in a long row along sidewalks, streets, or property lines.

 duration of blooms - sometimes well into early October in many areas of